Cascais Travel Guide — Beaches, Getting There & What to Do

 Praia da Rainha is adjacent, smaller, and slightly calmer.
 Both beaches face the bay rather than the open Atlantic, which moderates the wave conditions.

 Praia do Guincho is 8km north of Cascais, accessible by bus (Scotturb 405) or taxi.
 It’s a wide Atlantic-facing beach backed by dunes, with near-constant wind that makes it one of the top surf and kitesurfing spots in Europe.
 Water temperatures are cold and currents can be strong.
 The restaurant at the dunes (Restaurante do Guincho) serves reliable grilled fish.
 The setting is dramatic on most days and spectacular in autumn storms.
+See our full Guincho surf guide for wave conditions, kite and windsurf details, and what to expect by season.

 Boca do Inferno